The link to the survey is: https://www.surveymonkey.com/s/parentsviewsofdyslexia

 Macquarie University Research into Auditory Processing/Hearing looking for participants Click here for the flyer

-NSW DEC have an on-line dyslexia awareness course for NSW teachers, the same on-line course will be accessible to all other States and Territories.
+NSW DEC have an on-line dyslexia awareness course for NSW teachers, the same on-line course is now accessible to all other States and Territories.
 Reference: DEEWR

 NEW Victorian Education Department Release ABLES.
 A resource central to meeting the needs of students with disabilities and additional learning needs http://www.education.vic.gov.au/healthwellbeing/wellbeing/ables.htm

-NEWS: "Purple for Dyslexia Day" Blakebrook Public School,NSW raise dyslexia awareness to raise funds for the ADA's Project Camp Success Read Contact ADA to discuss or promote your school having a Dyslexia Purple Day!NSW Department of Education Announcement: School funding for teacher training DYSLEXIA included.
+NEWS: "Purple for Dyslexia Day" Blakebrook Public School,NSW raise dyslexia awareness and collected funds for the ADA's Project: Camp Success Read Contact ADA to discuss or promote your school having a Dyslexia Purple Day!NSW Department of Education Announcement: School funding for teacher training DYSLEXIA included.
 Inform your child's school today about ADA accredited teacher training.
 Read ADA pdf or Read on-line http://www.smh.com.au/nsw/48m-to-train-teachers-of-disabled-students-20120124-1qfst.html

 READ Overcoming Dyslexia an Australian Story: http://uninews.cqu.edu.au/UniNews/viewStory.do?story=8947